Ik0ri4n/ik0page/src/content/blog/2023/02-09_kitctfctf-22-slots.md

 ![generate state important if-branch]({generate_state})

 This method initializes the struct, either randomly or as a flag win state, for the game.
-I actually generated the final state here as that makes it way easier to generate the animation states with a controlable outcome.
+I actually generated the final state here as that makes it way easier to generate the animation states with a controllable outcome.

 With that step we finished our backtracking and can try to bruteforce the value we need to inject to `srand()` (here you will need some time using the deployed version; the intended one terminates in way under a second as it has a much smaller key space).